OchudhoCham/supermarket/README.md

 - **Database:** MySQL
 - **Web Server:** Apache (via XAMPP)

-## Development Methodology
-This project follows the **Waterfall Model** of software development.
-Each phase was completed sequentially, from requirements gathering to testing and deployment.

 ## Contributing
 This project is open for contributions.
 If you have any suggestions or would like to improve the system, feel free to open an issue or submit a pull request.